thevpc/nuts/website/.dir-template/src/docs/advanced/filesystem.md

 When you install any application using the **```nuts```** command a set of specific folders for the presented Store Locations are created.
 For that, two strategies exist : **Exploded strategy** (the default) and **Standalone strategy**.

 In **Exploded strategy**  **```nuts```** defines top level folders (in linux ~/.config for config Store Location etc), and then creates withing each top level Store Location a sub folder for the given application (or application version to be more specific).
-This helps putting all your config files in a SSD partition for instance and make **Nuts** run faster.
+This helps putting all your config files in a SSD partition for instance and make **nuts** run faster.
 However if you are interested in the backup or roaming of your workspace, this may be not the best approach.

 The **Standalone strategy**   is indeed provided mainly for Roaming workspaces that can be shared, copied, moved to other locations.
 A single root folder will contain all of the Store Locations.